The Frank Doezema Family History

 Rapids, beginning with digging sewers.
 He was used to hard work and no job was

-down, but because he couldn’t understand English, Tjerk thought he was being
+but because he couldn’t understand English, Tjerk thought he was being told to

-told to work harder.
-So he worked harder—whereupon the boss would again tell
+work harder.
+So he worked harder—whereupon the boss would again tell him to

-him to slow down, again with the opposite effect.
-Tjerk complained to his wife
+slow down, again with the opposite effect.
+Tjerk complained to his wife about

 had an entrepreneurial spirit that was typical of Dutchmen, Groningers in